alyelbindary/alyelbindary.github.io/_pages/cv.md

 Work experience
 ======
 * Internship at CHUV (.NeuroRestore Lab)
-  * Modeling Cardiovasculyr Instability in People with Spinal Cord Injury (SCI)
+  * Modeling Cardiovascular Instability in People with Spinal Cord Injury (SCI)
   * Analysis of various clinical data, such as blood pressure, and heart rate to extract important features
   * Usage of different machine learning models in order to predict whether a specific data reading contains signs of orthostatic hypotension or not

 * Teaching Assistant (2022-current)
   * Under Prof. Sacha Freidli for Calculus I (For Mechanical Engineering) and Calculus A & B (for MAN) ; 2022 - current